 3. results and discussion

 The population level of mites on rose leaves ranged 0.15 to 10.55 mites/leaf.
 Initially lower incidence (0.15 mites/leaf) was recorded during 13th SMW (March) which was followed by gradual increase and reached to the peak (10.55 mites/leaf) in 28th SMW (July) at that time mean maximum temperature was 30°C, followed by a gradual decline in population of mite till 35th SMW with 1.35mites/leaf.
 Afterwards, slight population of mite build-up was observed from 36th SMW (September) with 3.80 mites/leaf.
 No mite incidence was observed from 47th SMW up to 52nd SMW.
 The infestation of mite ranged 0.33 to 8.83 mites/leaf on rose leaves (Table 5).
 The incidence of the mite was noticed from March (0.33 mites/leaf) which reached up to the peak population in July (8.83 mites/leaf) at mean maximum temperature of 34°C.

+(Table 5

 Table 1.
 Treatment details (different molecules) against two spotted spider mites on rose under protected conditions.